 - In a xenograft procedure, cow bone is used.

-Autogenous bone grafting is the preferred method, as it yields the most predictable results.
-Bone harvested from the patient’s body as opposed to synthetic, cadaver, or cow bone is alive and has live cellular elements that enhance bone growth.
-When performing a bone grafting procedure to augment the jaw for dental implants, the dentist usually takes bone from the chin or back part of the lower jaw and transplants it to the area that will eventually provide the platform for the implants.
+When performing an autogenous bone grafting procedure to augment the jaw for dental implants, the dentist usually takes bone from the chin or back part of the lower jaw and transplants it to the area that will eventually provide the platform for the implants.